vishvAsa/notes/history/paganology/euro-farmer-hunter-gatherer/_index.md

 They split from Caucasian Hunter-Gatherers (CHGs) around 23,000 BC.

 The EEFs had settled Europe after the worst catastrophes following the Last Ice Age - the Storegga Slides.
 A continental shelf collapsed & resulting tsunamis drowned an entire landmass (Doggerland) while floods elsewhere in Europe devastated WHG communities.
 There was also terrible flooding in the Balkans in 6200 BC & the EEF invaded Europe from Anatolia via Greece at the same time.

+The early european farmers from anatolia seem to have been a 90-50% replacement (s. europe vs. scandinavia)

 ## Megalith Builders
 The Megalith Builders were the result of WHG chieftains overthrowing the decadent EEF chiefs like those of the Linear Ceramics around 4400 BC & subjugating an 1800 year old neolithic civilization.
 Possibly related to spread of copper-working.